Dynamic-maturational model of attachment and adaptation: Psychotherapy

+Attachment Centred Therapy (ACT) provides a model for adult psychotherapy.
+It uses the DMM, the DMM-AAI, and incorporates other models such as an attachment-based modification of Maslow's hierarchy of needs and rational emotive behavior therapy.
+ACT seeks to help patients reprogram and reorganize their unconscious mind, reorganize their attachment strategies, and create healthier narratives about difficult life experiences.

 For therapists using a family systems approach, it can help identify self-protective strategies between the parents, between each child and parent, and between children, to provide more insight into the functioning of the family system.
 It can help therapists avoid blame and reframe negative emotions to honesty and more appropriate contexts.
 It can help a therapist move a client's strong negative emotions such as anger and a desire for revenge to softer and more manageable emotions such as sadness and vulnerability.
 Play therapy, the polyvagal theory, and DMM theory were combined in Hadiprodjo's doctoral thesis.
 Combining the DMM with the Assessment of Parent-Child Interactions (ACPI, a music theory-based assessment), can allow the application of music theory to understand family attunement and nonverbal communication in the context of self-relevant dangers within a family context.
 The DMM has been used in a public service context, and informs therapists how to be a safe base and improve the therapeutic alliance.

 The DMM provides insight into various mental health issues, such as working with emotions, adolescent challenges, trauma and neurobiological impacts, PTSD, ADHD, autism, borderline personality disorder, avoidant personality disorder, eating disorders, conversion disorders, somatic/factitious/fabricated illnesses, shutdown states in children, drug addiction, psychopathy, child abuse, sex abuse, effects of institutionalization, and depression.
 It offers an alternate view of personality disorders.